Money is Like Blood

 Trickle Down economics is another way that money is simply sucked out of the economy, rarely, if ever, seen again.
 With trickle-down economics, we have been giving a bigger and bigger chunk of our money to the wealthy and corporations (via many different types of lower taxes, write-offs, loopholes, etc.) with the idea that they will create jobs.
 However, there is absolutely zero promise that they will actually use that growing pile of cash to create jobs.
 In many cases the exact opposite happens – they often stash it away, buy back their own stocks so the price goes up (along with their bonuses), payout stock dividends, or invest in overseas manufacturing (resulting in more layoffs here), etc. When you hear “trickle-down” think of Uncle Sam hemorrhaging blood all over the floor.

 When money is allowed to flow through the economy it results in a healthier economy.
-Some fun ways to increase that money flow include increasing the minimum wage, tax breaks for the middle class and below (after tax breaks for the wealthy are rolled back to where they were), and bringing jobs back home.
+Some fun ways to increase that money flow include: increasing the minimum wage, tax breaks for the middle class and below (after tax breaks for the wealthy are rolled back to where they were), and bringing jobs back home.
 More ambitious ways include green energy, rebuilding our infrastructure, and expanding healthcare – all of those create jobs while doing incredibly important stuff.
 We need to be careful about tax breaks though because one of the best ways to keep money flowing is to give it to the government.
 No, this is not crazy…

-Think of Money as BloodThe government plays a big role in creating the flow of money throughout the economy via all its employees and the many projects they either fund or do themselves.
+The government plays a big role in creating the flow of money throughout the economy via all its employees and the many projects they either fund or do themselves.
 Every government employee takes their paycheck dollars and pumps them right back into their local economies – federal employees are located all over the country.
 Civilian government contractors spend a ton of money on salaries and projects, again dumping money into local economies.
 Anyone paid through the government is doing things for us and then buying stuff and services from us – pretty cool.

 It should also be mentioned that much of the stuff that our government works on is stuff that we need but that businesses would not waste their time on.
 This is not picking on businessmen – there are high-risk, high-expense, low profit, but forward-thinking and important activities that businesses simply cannot pursue and stay in business.
 On top of all of that, our government buys a ton of stuff and services from big and small companies every single day all across our country – keeping that money flowing.

 As an example, think about what happens when you go to the car dealership and drop some serious cash on an F-350 Super Duty or a Lexus.
 What does the dealership do with that money?
 Do they go out back and burn it or shred it – or do they do something else?
 They…. spend it!
 They give a good chunk to the Ford or Lexus, some to their employees, maybe the landlord, more inventory, the landscaper, newspaper ads, and the nasty food in the waiting room.
-The same goes when building a bridge – a bridge costs a ton of money but it all goes somewhere – labor, supplies, material, engineers, heavy equipment, tools, etc. Plus we get a bridge out of it!
+The same goes when building a bridge – a bridge costs a ton of money but it all goes somewhere – labor, supplies, materials, engineers, heavy equipment, tools, etc. Plus we get a bridge out of it!
 The same applies to green energy where we learn new skills, manufacture green technology where jobs are needed, export that technology to other countries, reduce pollution, and maybe even save the planet.

-Lastly, the more money that flows through an economy, the more money is taxed.
+Lastly, the more money flows through an economy, the more money is taxed.
 This allows the government to do boring government stuff like defend America, prevent pandemics, cure diseases, develop medicines, explore renewable energy, etc. When you hear pundits and corrupted politicians say we can’t afford infrastructure or green energy what they really mean is that their wealthy friends want to pay as few taxes as possible and cling to their outdated profit sources.
-They want to siphon money out of the economy with all their little loopholes but they don’t want to put money back into the economy – the wealthy and the predator class are the blood clots and the stab wounds of our economy.
+They want to siphon money out of the economy with all their little loopholes but they don’t want to put money back into the economy – the wealthy and the parasite class are the blood clots and the stab wounds of our economy.

 When it comes to the economy – remember a few things:

-• The more of our money that flows, the better
+- The more of our money that flows, the better

-• When we buy a burger, fridge, or truck, our money isn’t burned – it flows
+- When we buy a burger, fridge, or truck, our money isn’t burned – it flows

-• Money flows when we invest in healthcare, infrastructure, and green energy we don’t burn the money – and these investments improve our lives
+- Money flows when we invest in healthcare, infrastructure, and green energy we don’t burn the money – and these investments improve our lives

-• Think of yourself as an organ in the human body, your money, either taxed or spent, will flow its way back to you
+- Think of yourself as an organ in the human body, your money, either taxed or spent, will flow its way back to you

-• Forget about the “trickle-down” con job … remember to “go with the flow…”
+- Forget about the “trickle-down” con job … remember to “go with the flow…”